-A company providing Video-Conferencing solutions asked us to actually travel to Bangalore and meet ‘in person’, because they weren’t comfortable with long-distance conferencing.
+A company providing video conferencing solutions asked us to travel to Bangalore and meet ‘in person’ because they weren’t comfortable with long-distance conferencing.
 Beats the purpose?
 We’ll say beats our intelligence.
 We’re starting to doubt their confidence in their product.

 Our tech is emerging and evolving.
 Our habits, however – are still not.

 Doesn’t it essentially mean contracting OUT of a core operation?
 It doesn’t.
 We had a global outsourcing company, who asked us to come and work at their location, rather than the other way around.
 Maybe they need to re-look at the meaning of outsourcing.

 BPO is the new stereotype about India after snake charming.
 On one side, we claim to be the brains of the world, and on the other hand, we have an Indian tele-caller, complete with a thick Indian accent calling an American lead under the pseudo-name of Elena Jones.
 Trust me, doesn’t work.